cu-numpde/fall23/_sources/syllabus.md

 ## Accommodation for Disabilities

 If you qualify for accommodations because of a disability, please submit your accommodation letter from Disability Services to your faculty member in a timely manner so that your needs can be addressed.
 Disability Services determines accommodations based on documented disabilities in the academic environment.
 Information on requesting accommodations is located on the Disability Services website.
 Contact Disability Services at 303-492-8671 or dsinfo@colorado.edu for further assistance.

-If you have a temporary medical condition, see Temporary Medical Conditions on the Disability Services website.
+If you have a temporary medical condition or required medical isolation for which you require accommodation, let Jed know as soon as possible.
+Also see [Temporary Medical Conditions](https://www.colorado.edu/disabilityservices/students/temporary-medical-conditions) on the Disability Services website.

 ## Preferred Student Names and Pronouns